-If you’re not able to locate these instructions for how to light a furnace, don’t worry.
+If you’re not able to locate these instructions, don’t worry.
 Contact Johnson & Johnson Heating and Air Conditioning in Martinsburg, WV, and we will do our best to help you get your furnace pilot light lit.
 When learning how to light a furnace pilot light, always remember to keep your safety in mind.

 If you can’t locate the instructions, that shouldn’t be a problem.
 You can still learn how to light a pilot light on a furnace if you follow the right guide.
 Look near the lower part of your furnace, and you will likely see a button that says “Pilot” or “Off.”

-It’s time to turn off the gas.
 What you want to do is set that button or dial to “Off.”
-Next, you want to wait at least 5-10 minutes so that any gas in the area clears out sufficiently.
+Next, wait at least 5-10 minutes so that any gas in the area clears out sufficiently.
 If there is still a little gas, you may have an accidental fire near your furnace.

 Finally, turn the dial from “Off” to “Pilot.”
 Then, take your lighter and light the pilot light within the pilot opening of your furnace while holding the “Reset” button down.
 You will see the “Reset” button near the “On/Off/Pilot” button.

 After you have lit the pilot light, you can release the “Reset” button.